ubsuny/CP1-24-midterm/README.md

 *Algorithm (15 points):*
 - write the following python modules that implement general functions:
    - for a unit converter for feet and yard to an SI equivalent (2p)
-   - that calculate the distance between two adjacent GPS positions (bonus point if you consider the earth not being flat) (5p)
+   - that calculate the distance between two recorded adjacent GPS positions (bonus point if you consider the earth not being flat) (5p)
-   - that calculate the direction of motion from the acceleration data (5p)
+   - that calculate the direction of motion from the recorded acceleration data (5p)
    - to read out the data and time from each metafile and convert it into unix time (https://en.wikipedia.org/wiki/Unix_time) (3p)
 - All python modules have to be linted using pylint (https://pylint.readthedocs.io/en/stable/) and get a full score using the default settings to get full points.
 - Only python libraries listed in requirements.txt can be used